p-goetz/arc42-maven/README.md

 ## Usage

 The markdown input files can be found under `src/site/markdown`.
 The `index.md` contains detailed information on the template.
 The chapters of the arc42 template are stored in `src/site/markdown/doc`.
-Images can be linked with the standard markdown syntax and should be stored under `src/site/resources` (see example image at `index.md`).
+Images can be linked using the standard markdown syntax and should be stored under `src/site/resources` (see example image at `index.md`).

 The site will be built with `mvn site` and is stored in the `target` directory.